ropensci/codemetar/README.md

 Example
 -------

-This is a basic example which shows you how to generate a `codemeta.json` for your R package:
+This is a basic example which shows you how to generate a `codemeta.json` for an R package (e.g. for `testthat`):

 ``` r
 codemetar::write_codemeta("testthat")
 ```

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.